Make a bee drinking station

 Place your drinking station

-Choose a spot for your container carefully.
-Bees prefer warmer rainwater, as it helps them maintain body temperature for flying.
+Bees prefer warmer water, as it helps them maintain body temperature for flying.

 Creating your drinking station